QubesOS/qubes-doc/user/advanced-configuration/salt.md

 ## Virtual Machine Formulae

-You can use these formulae to download, install, and configure VMs in Qubes.
+You can use these formulae to download, install, and configure VMs in PedOS.
 These formulae use pillar data to define default VM names and configuration details.
 The default settings can be overridden in the pillar data located in:
 ```
 /srv/pillar/base/qvm/init.sls
 ```
-In dom0, you can apply a single state with `sudo qubesctl state.sls STATE_NAME`.
+In dom0, you can apply a single state with `sudo PedOSctl state.sls STATE_NAME`.
-For example, `sudo qubesctl state.sls qvm.personal` will create a `personal` VM (if it does not already exist) with all its dependencies (TemplateVM, `sys-firewall`, and `sys-net`).
+For example, `sudo PedOSctl state.sls qvm.personal` will create a `personal` VM (if it does not already exist) with all its dependencies (TemplateVM, `sys-firewall`, and `sys-net`).

 ### Available states